 There are five on-site galleries here at the Dean Heritage Centre allowing you to travel through time from the pre-historic Forest to how the community coped during WW2.
-We have indoor & outdoor

 Activities, interactive displays, loads of indoor fun!
 Fully interactive and great fun, our indoor activity trails will help you to learn more about the centre and its fascinating exhibits.
 There's always something new to learn and discover.
 Ask a member of our team at the centre for more details during your visit.